Firewall Software TrustMap

 What are Firewall Software?

-Firewalls are filters that stand between a computer or computer network and the Internet.
+Firewall software are filters that stand between a computer or computer network and the Internet.
 Each firewall can be programmed to keep specific traffic in or out.
-All messages passing through the firewall are examined and those not meeting pre-defined security criteria are blocked.
+All messages passing through the firewall software are examined.
+Those messages that do not meet pre-defined security criteria are blocked.

-For example, on the outbound side, firewalls can be configured to prevent employees from transmitting sensitive data outside the network, while on the inbound side, firewalls can be configured to prevent access to certain kinds of websites like social media sites.
+For example, on the outbound side, firewall software can be configured to prevent employees from transmitting sensitive data outside the network.
+On the inbound side, firewalls can be configured to prevent access to certain kinds of websites, like social media sites.

 Firewall Software Features & Capabilities